F5Networks/f5-declarative-onboarding/docs/declarations/gslb.rst

 This example only includes the GSLB Server, Data Center, and Prober Pool classes, which can be used as a part of a larger DO declaration.

 ..
 IMPORTANT:: This example was updated to include a Prober pool.
 Prober pools were introduced in DO v1.19, if you attempt to use the following declaration on a previous version, it will fail.
-If you are using a version prior to 1.19, you can remove the Prober pool lines (in yellow).
+If you are using a version prior to 1.19, you can remove the Prober pool lines (in yellow). |br| See :ref:`prober` for a complete Prober pool example.

 .. literalinclude:: ../../examples/gslbServer.json
    :language: json
-   :emphasize-lines: 8-9
+   :emphasize-lines: 9-10

 |